Published on 01 Mar 06

 Click here to expand/collapse more articles by Winnie KWOK.

-Richard runs a consulting business through Balena Tassa Pty Ltd. Richard spent most of his professional career in Brisbane in the tax practice of Andersen and then Ernst & Young.
-Richard has developed particular expertise in all aspects of structuring for tax, investment planning, superannuation and estate planning for SME/high net worth clients.
+Richard spent most of the first 23 years of his professional career in Brisbane in the tax practice of Andersen and then Ernst & Young.
+Since 2006, he has operated a tax consulting business through Balena Tassa Pty Ltd. Richard has developed particular expertise in all aspects of structuring for tax, investment planning, superannuation and estate planning for SME and high net worth clients.
 Most of this work is done by way of consulting to, and providing training for, accountants and lawyers who operate in these areas.
+Current at 19 September 2016

 Click here to expand/collapse more articles by Richard J FRIEND.